ehyokim/chanfs/README.md

 # chanfs
-A filesystem to browse image boards
+A filesystem to browse vichan-based imageboards.